-Indicator Unit Definition Smallest geographical jurisdiction for measurement of performance Minimum frequency of measurement of performance indicator Coverage by all types of roads in the municipal jurisdiction % Coverage is defined - % of total roads network including principal roads, streets and lanes to the total area under the Thromde jurisdiction.
+Indicator Unit Definition Smallest jurisdiction for of performance geographical measurement frequency of of performance Coverage by all types of roads in the municipal jurisdiction % Coverage is defined - % of total roads network including principal roads, streets and lanes to the total area under the Thromde jurisdiction.
 City Level Quarterly

-SI.
-Data Required for calculation Unit Input data As of 30 June 2014 =(a/b100) Department Remarks a) Length and width of different types of roads in the thromde.
-It includes both surfaced and unsurfaced roads) Kilometers (Km) Refer Note 1 Engineering Division Total roads length worked out by multiplying width and length of each category of roads.
-Total of such computation with be total roads length in the Thromde b) Total area of the thromde Kilometers (Km) Refer Note 1 Refer Note 2 Engineering Division As in the roads length, it also refer to the total area of the thromde(length X width= total area)
+Sl.
+Data Required for calculation Unit Input data As of June 2014 =(a/b100) Department Remarks Length and width of different types of Total roads length worked out by roads in the multiplying width and length of each thromde.
+It includes category of roads.
+Total of such both surfaced and Kilomete computation with be total roads a) unsurfaced roads) rs (Km) 246 Engineering Division length in the Thromde TD 4 1 C41 TZ 11 As in the roads length, it also refer b) Total area of the Kilomete 676 36.4% Engineering Division to the total area of the thromde(length X width= total area) b) thromde rs (Km) 676 30.4% Engineering Division length A width= total area)